Fyodir/parsermcparser/README.txt

 Instructions for use:
     - Navigate to the "parsermcparser" directory on the bash terminal
-    - Run the cmd line "python3 fancyparser.py"
+    - Run the cmd line "python3 fancyparser.py" [enter]
     - You will be prompted with the "Please enter LRG number: " request
-    - Enter LRG number of desired query gene
+    - Enter LRG number of desired query gene [enter]

 Example Input Sequence:
     "python3 fancyparser.py" [enter]